epp-alex/mahjong/README.md

 └── bild/                        # Directory containing the 220 PNG tile images

 📝 License

 This project is open-source and free to distribute.

-This project is open-source and free to distribute.